aktos-io/aecad/README.md

   - Inherit from Kicad
     - Clearance definition

-# Primary Workflow
+# Intended Workflow

-When we need a custom hardware, following actions must be taken in order:
+When we need a custom hardware, following actions must be taken in this specific order:

-1. Design/choose or optimize the device housing.
+1. Design/choose or optimize the device case/housing.
-2. Get the connectors' 3D designs, place them onto the housing in 3D design workbench or software.
+2. Get or create the connectors' 3D designs, place them onto the housing in your preferred mechanical CAD software.
 3. PCB edge cuts, connector placements on the PCB and mechanical keep out areas should be determined by 3D design phase.
-Export the pcb layout to the PCB design workbench (aecad/sketcher).
+4. Import the PCB layout in aecad/sketcher.
-4. Place the corresponding footprints on the PCB and draw the traces.
+5. Place the corresponding footprints on the PCB and draw the traces.
-5. If any optimization is required (because of component collision, insufficient PCB space, etc...), go to step 1.
+6. If any optimization is required (because of component collision, insufficient PCB space, etc...), go to step 1.
-6. Produce a prototype PCB with toner transfer technique.
+7. Produce a prototype PCB
-7. Finalize the design and create fabrication files (Gerber files etc.)
+8. Finalize the design and create fabrication files (Gerber files etc.)

 # TODO